 Excessive drooling in cats is uncommon.
-In fact, drooling often goes unnoticed unless their owners find a tiny damp spot where the cat was lying down.
+In fact, drooling often goes unnoticed unless the owner finds a tiny damp spot where the cat was lying down.
 Some cats are “happy droolers,” which means they drool when they feel exceptionally relaxed.
 However, if your cat begins drooling suddenly with no history or hypersalivation, it may be a cause for medical concern.

 Cats typically drool intermittently and in small amounts.
-However, if you notice your cat drooling too much or if drooling is accompanied by other symptoms, such as lethargy, it’s critical that you see a vet.
-Some causes can be damaging to a cat’s health, but early detection helps.
+However, if you notice your cat drooling too much or if drooling is accompanied by other symptoms, such as lethargy, it’s critical that you take your cat to see a vet.

 - 1 When is Drooling Normal in Cats?

 - 2.5 5/ Cat Salivating After Medicine

 - 2.6 6/ Corrosive Poisons

 - 2.8 8/ Nausea